 In international markets, our product Microdacyn60® Oral Care treats mouth and throat infections and thrush.
-Microdacyn60 solution assists in reducing inflammation, pain, soothing cough relief and does not contain any harmful chemicals.
+Microdacyn60 solution assists in reducing inflammation and pain, provides soothing cough relief and does not contain any harmful chemicals.
 It does not stain teeth, is non-irritating, non-sensitizing, has no contraindications and is ready for use with no mixing or dilution.
 In New Zealand and Australia, our partner Te Arai BioFarma Ltd. markets our oral product under their label Oracyn® Oral Care.
-Our partner, Dyamed Biotech, expects to launch Oracyn® Oral Care in parts of Asia this year.
+Our partner, Dyamed Biotech, is seeking regulatory clearance to market Oracyn® Oral Care in parts of Asia.
 On January 18, 2022, we partnered with Anlicare International to seek regulatory clearances for our dental and oral products in China and Macau.

-Our international nasal care product SinudoxTM based on our HOCl technology is a solution intended for nasal irrigation.
+Our international nasal care product Sinudox[TM] based on our HOCl technology is intended for nasal irrigation.
 Sinudox Hypotonic Nasal Hygiene clears and cleans a blocked nose, stuffy nose and sinuses by ancillary ingredients that may have a local antimicrobial effect.
 Sinudox is sold through Amazon in Europe.
 In New Zealand and Australia, our partner Te Arai markets our nasal product under their label Nasocyn[®] Nasal Care.